fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 Here's an example of how these names resolve.
-Beware that the IP address of the reboot interface might occassionnally not be directly to the node index, but this is seldom used by experiments.
+Beware that the IP address of the reboot interface might occassionnally not be directly bound to the node index.

     your_slicename@faraday:~$ host fit08
     fit08 has address 192.168.3.8